Target workers, shoppers, dismayed at Canada pullout

-TORONTO, Jan 15 (Reuters) - Employees at Target Corp stores in Canada said they were stunned by the U.S. retailer’s decision on Thursday to pull out of Canada, believing business had improved after an admittedly disastrous launch less than two years ago.
+TORONTO (Reuters) - Employees at Target Corp (TGT.N) stores in Canada said they were stunned by the U.S. retailer’s decision on Thursday to pull out of Canada, believing business had improved after an admittedly disastrous launch less than two years ago.

 “It’s a big shock for everyone.
 I thought it was getting better,” said one Toronto Target employee who would only give her first name, Lima, for fear of reprisal from her employer.